lukasroegner/homebridge-philips-hue/README.md

 * Make an HTTP POST request to `http://<BRIDGE-IP>/api`
 * The body of the request has to be JSON: `{ "devicetype": "homebridge-philips-hue" }`
 * The response contains a `username` string
+Hint: Use a software like Postman or cURL to make the requests.

 ## Configuration